 In 2006, even in winter, the Evergreen Woods looks dense and enclosed.
 Standing in the spot where the 1992 photo was taken, we can no longer see Prince of Wales Drive, our entrance road, or the baseball diamond.

 Starting in mid-summer 2015, two dedicated volunteers – Marlene Soulière and Catherine Shearer – took on most of this habitat as a special project.
 Putting in many long hours, they removed invasive species and started introducing woodland wildflowers into this now-maturing habitat.

 Red Squirrels can be seen busily storing food for winter, building nests of grass, digging in the leaves, and chasing off any unfortunate Grey Squirrel that strays into their territory.
 The occasional owl can also be found here, sheltering from crows.

 Driving north along Prince of Wales Drive, it is hard to believe that the woods that now hide the baseball diamond and the amphibian pond are there because of the hard work of the Fletcher volunteers.
 Unfortunately, the trees are now being challenged by Dog-strangling Vine and Comfrey two invasive plants that are threatening many parts of the FWG.
-Starting in 2015 and continuing into 2016, special attention is being given to these invasive species in the New Woodlot.
+Starting in 2015 and continuing into 2016, special attention is being given to these invasive species in the Evergreen Woods.